-Older students are better off in the Prodigi section, where activities on numbers, algebra, shapes, and data are text-heavier and involve some multiple-choice critical thinking.
+Older students are better off in the Prodigi section, where activities on numbers, algebra, shapes, and data are more text-heavy and involve some multiple-choice critical thinking.
 Keep these tutorials and exercises in mind as a great resource for test prep, as refreshers after summer break, or for teens moving into more advanced math classes.
 Another nifty feature is a search tool that lets you assign Prodigi tutorials based on grade level or Common Core standard.
-You can also inject a little healthy competition into the mix by adding your class to public leaderboards, where students can see how they stack up against other schools nationally.Continue reading Show less
+If it works for your students -- and won't diminish their personal progress -- you can also inject a little healthy competition into the mix by adding your class to public leaderboards, where students can see how they stack up against other schools nationally.Continue reading Show less

 Mangahigh is a web-based platform that boasts dozens of math games and hundreds of tutorials and quizzes, all aligned with Common Core standards.
 It teaches and reinforces a wide variety of math fundamentals, from counting and number sense all the way up to beginning algebra and geometry concepts.
+It also includes some coding lessons in Scratch.
 Students can play through games at their own pace or work on teacher-assigned challenges and lessons.
-For extra-competitive flavor, students can earn medals, badges, and rewards, compete in social games with students across the world, or take part in school-wide challenges against other schools (Fai-Tos).
+For extra-competitive flavor, students can earn medals, badges, and rewards, compete in social games with students across the world, or take part in school-wide challenges against other schools (called Fai-Tos).

-Most learning happens either in challenges, interactive quizzes, or standalone games.
+Most learning in Mangahigh happens either in challenges, interactive quizzes, or standalone games.
 The quizzes and arcade-style games are expertly combined with meaningful learning content to push students to reach more sophisticated levels of understanding.
 Mangahigh does an impressive job of letting the math content drive student engagement.
-With progress, speed, and accuracy all displayed and infinite retries available, students will readily push themselves to master content just for the thrill of achieving their personal bests.
+With progress, speed, and accuracy all displayed, it aims to push students to master content just for the thrill of achieving their personal best.

 Key Standards Supported